neondatabase/autoscaling/ARCHITECTURE.md

        double-resume an agent.
     5. The agent's `/id` endpoint (via GET) is also available during normal operation, and is used as a health check by the informant.
+    6. The agent's `/try-upscale` endpoint (via POST), with `MoreResources`.
+This allows the informant to request more of a particular resource (e.g. memory).
+The agent MUST respond immediately with an `AgentIdentification`.
+It MAY later send an `/upscale` request to the informant once the requested increase in resources has been achieved.
 5. If explicitly cut off, communication ends with the agent sending the original `AgentDesc` as a DELETE request on the `/unregister` endpoint.
 The informant returns an `UnregisterAgent`.